Jump To Section

-Conservatives credited tax cuts for the rapid recovery of 1982-4, although this probably mainly reflected monetary policy.
-President Clinton, however, raised taxes in the early 1990s and the economy experienced an even bigger boom.
-George W. Bush then cut taxes again in the early 2000s and there was hardly any boom.
-President Obama raised taxes again in 2013 and it seemed to have no effect on the economy at all.

-When President Donald Trump put supply-side economics into action once again, betting that tax cuts would stimulate growth.
+Conservatives credited tax cuts for the rapid recovery of 1982-1984, though this probably mainly reflected monetary policy.
+President Bill Clinton, however, raised taxes in the early 1990s and the economy experienced an even bigger boom.
+George W. Bush then cut taxes in the early 2000s, resulting in hardly any growth.
+Similarly, tax increases instituted by President Obama in 2013 seemed to have no effect on the economy at all.
+Finally, President Donald Trump put supply-side economics into action once again in 2017 by cutting taxes on corporations.

 Among most economists, the grandest claims of supply-side economics are not taken seriously.
 In the middle of 2016, a poll taken of economists found that not a single one believed that a cut in the federal income taxes would generate more tax revenue above that brought in at existing tax levels.
 Subsequent polls of economists have found a similar consensus against supply-side thinking.